sebwolf-de/fsi_tools/README.md

 This code that I am sharing isn't meant to be, or ether become, a library.
 On the other hand I needed a modern way to share my code, this is why I created this page.
 I said this code can't become a library.
 "Unfortunately" this code started as my Python playground, and I would have never bet a penny that it would have taken me this far.
 This code isn't enough "thought in advance" to become a library.
 It is good enough to be shared with students and to prototype.
 This was my first python code, but #nonsonopoicosipirla.

 ## Required Dependencies ##
-This pieces of code requires the following library
+This pieces of code requires the following libraries.* At the current stage, the standard packages coming with and Ubuntu distribution should be ok.*

 1. Numpy X.X.X
 2. Scipy X.X.X
 3. Matplotlib 1.3.0
 4. Sphinx X.X.X

-At the current stage, the standard packages coming with and Ubuntu distribution should be ok.
 Nicola: I have compiled the source for most of them.
 You are invited to contribute with the version numbers that work for you.

 ## How do I get set up? ##